top of page

 Agata Daraskaite Darashkaite

-From 2013 to 2019 Agata was a member of the Kremerata Baltica Chamber Orchestra, led by Gidon Kremer, with which she extensively toured Europe, the Middle East, the Far East, and North and South Americas, playing in some of the world’s most prestigious halls.
+From 2013 to 2019 Agata was a member of the Kremerata Baltica Chamber Orchestra led by Gidon Kremer with which she extensively toured Europe, the Middle East, the Far East, and North and South Americas, playing in some of the world’s most prestigious halls.

 As well as playing with the Consones, Agata’s current projects include a cycle of Beethoven’s Sonatas with her duo partner, pianist James Cheung, and freelancing with ensembles such as Academy of Ancient Music, Solomon’s Knot, La Serenissima, Florilegium, Aurora Orchestra, 12 Ensemble and London Contemporary Orchestra.
+In 2023 Agata spent her summer guest leading the English Concert in two opera productions at Garsington Opera and an all-Mozart programme directed by Trevor Pinnock.

 © 2017 Agata Daraskaite